Workplace Violence Policy

 - Each supervisor is responsible within his/her area of responsibility for the implementation of this policy.

 - Campus Security Authorities, as defined by the University’s Criminal Incident Reporting Policy and Procedures is responsible for reporting acts of Clery Reportable Crimes to the Director of Safety and Security.

 - All employees are encouraged and expected to assist the Director of Safety and Security and police in responding to workplace violence incidents.

 - Supervisors that receive a notice of or observe incidents of Workplace Violence shall notify the Office of Safety and Security at 518-580-2900 or ext.
 2900, and/or local authorities (if appropriate).

 - All employees should recommend policy modifications, new policies, training issues, or security concerns, as required.

 - The Office of Human Resources provides new employees with a copy of the Workplace Violence Prevention Policy and Response Procedures, at the time of appointment.

 - The Office of Human Resources maintains a record of Orders of Protection and notifies the Office of Safety and Security.

 - The Office of Safety and Security and the Office of Human Resources, conducts employee training to include awareness and prevention of workplace violence.

-- The Office of Safety and Security investigates and communicates the incidents to other College officials, as required.
+- The Office of Safety and Security investigates and communicates the incidents to other University officials, as required.